Mustapha-Belkacim/Linear-classifier/README.md

-## A simple linear classifier for distinguishing tow types of fish
+## A simple linear classifier for distinguishing tow classes